 Being Diabetic is never easy for anyone regardless of age.
-Many people growing up use to think I was a diabetic just because I always wore a Medic Alert bracelet that when I was younger only diabetic’s where apparently wearing them, but I had it for other medical reasons.
+Many people growing up use to think I was a diabetic just because I always wore a Medic Alert bracelet that when I was younger only diabetic’s where wearing them, but I had it for other medical reasons.
 Little did I know back then that the assumption would become reality as I became an adult.

-In December of 2003 I was finally given the notices that I’m a Diabetic, at the time it wasn’t clear what type I had just that yes I was and on top of it I was apparently highly Insulin Resistant, which I though likely meant that I would be Type 2 (turned out NOT to be the case, nor was I actually insulin resistant as first though back then, but that would take until November of 2014 to be figured out).
-I wasn’t pleased with learning about it since I’d just learned the month before that I had Polycystic Ovarian Syndrome (PCOS) and that my chances of having children where reduced (I’d been told when much younger that I had Stein-Leventhal syndrome n would need birth control eventually and that was the end of it), which really wasn’t an issue since I wasn’t set on having them to start with, so learning that it might well be impossible wasn’t hard to hear and in many regards just set me more on the ChildFree path.
+In December of 2003 I was finally given the notices that I’m a Diabetic, at the time it wasn’t clear what type I had just that yes I was and on top of it I was highly Insulin Resistant, which I thought likely meant that I would be Type 2 (turned out NOT to be the case, nor was I actually insulin resistant as first though back then, but that would take until November of 2014 to be figured out).
+I wasn’t pleased with learning about it since I’d just learned the month before that I had Polycystic Ovarian Syndrome (PCOS) and that my chances of having children were reduced (I’d been told when much younger than I had Stein-Leventhal syndrome n would need birth control eventually and that was the end of it), which wasn’t an issue since I wasn’t set on having them to start with, so learning that it might well be impossible wasn’t hard to hear and in many regards just set me more on the ChildFree path.

 At any rate, it would take me several years to get my brain around the new fact that I was a diabetic and the person I was seeing at the time dumped me upon getting the news, he said that he couldn’t be with someone who was that unhealthy (which many of us known is not the case with many diabetics).
-Needless to say I wasn’t pleased but it was for the best since after he walked I started getting into what it was that I needed to do to get my health together and get living again.
+Needless to say, I wasn’t pleased but it was for the best since after he walked I started getting into what it was that I needed to do to get my health together and get living again.

 It would take several more years to get things together when it comes to gaining control over my diabetes along that road I’d get thrown a few curve balls involving my health and having to deal.
 In 2008 Norman came into my life in the middle of me being unemployed and running a business on Second Life to try and earn a little extra to help with the bills.